panel-attack/panel-attack/docs/panels.md

 - panel16.png
 - panel17.png

-would constitute 7 images for color 1
+would constitute 7 images for color 1.
+The images for color 2 would be called panel21, panel22 and so on.

 ### sheet